Soulou/msc-thesis-cloud-container-loadbalance/LiteratureReview/Papers.md

 - - -

-__Tags__ : offline vector bin packing, heterogeneous environment
+> __Tags__ : offline vector bin packing, heterogeneous environment

-> [4] Mark, S., Frédéric, V., Henri, C.
+__[4] Mark, S., Frédéric, V., Henri, C. <br>
-> Virtual Machine Resource Allocation for Service Hosting on Heterogeneous Distributed Platforms
+   Virtual Machine Resource Allocation for Service Hosting on Heterogeneous Distributed Platforms<br>
-> 2012 - Parallel & Distributed Processing Symposium
+   2012 - Parallel & Distributed Processing Symposium__

 In contrast with the previous publication, the paper deals with offline bin packing based allocation, But it adds another constraint: the heterogeneity of